Indoqa/logspace/write-your-own-agent.md

 }
 ````

-This is already a valid *Agent* and fully configured with the values provided in its constructor (see [Architecture](/architecture) for what they mean), but it doesn't anything yet.
+This is already a valid *Agent* and fully configured with the values provided in its constructor (see [Architecture](/architecture) for what they mean), but it does not do anything yet.

 If you want to create an *Agent* that reacts to a certain event in your application you need a method that you can call.<br/>
 Since you are the only one calling this method, you can choose any signature you like: